 The Obverse of the 2019 Sacagawea Dollar

-The design includes large, dark eyes attributed to Sacagawea in Shoshone legends, capturing the features of a young Native American woman.
-The word “LIBERTY” appears at the top of the coin, with the motto “IN GOD WE TRUST” positioned to the left of the portrait.
+The design includes the large, dark eyes attributed to Sacagawea in Shoshone legends, capturing the features of a young Native American woman.
+“LIBERTY” appears at the top of the coin, with the motto “IN GOD WE TRUST” positioned to the left of the portrait.

-Unlike earlier Sacagawea dollars from 2000-2008, the 2019 issue does not display the year or mint mark on the obverse.
-Designer Glenna Goodacre’s stylized initials “GG” can be found on the lower left portion of the coin, on the infant’s swaddling cloth.
+Unlike Sacagawea dollars issued from 2000–2008, the 2019 issue does not display the year or mint mark on the obverse — those details moved to the coin’s lettered edge beginning in 2009.
+Goodacre’s stylized initials “GG” can be found on the lower left portion of the coin, on the infant’s swaddling cloth.

 The Reverse of the 2019 Sacagawea Dollar